yujintong/pvpgn-server-bak/README_DOCKER.md

 sudo systemctl restart docker
 ```

-If this file does not exist, just create it and add this to the file and restart docker daemon with the command above:
+If `/etc/docker/daemon.json` file does not exist, just create a new one and add this to it then restart docker daemon with the command above:
 ```json
 {
     "userland-proxy": false